Cambridge-ICCS/profiling-workshop/scorep-demo/README.md

 It will be called something like `scorep-20240702_1057_31774347574663`.
 The exact filename will vary as it is followed by a timestamp i.e., `20240702_1057_31774347574663`.

-If we look inside this folder we have the folowing:
+If we look inside this folder we have the following:

 ```
 $ ls scorep-20240702_1057_31774347574663/